Applying for a court hearing - rental disputes

 - Application for disposal of bond money (Form 6) is used for bond disputes where the amount in dispute is not more than the amount held in the bond account, and the bond has not been paid out.

-- Court application (Form 12) is used for general disputes (such as unpaid rent, damage to property) or a dispute where the amount being sought is greater than the bond.
+- Court application (Form 12) is used for general disputes (such as unpaid rent, damage to property), a dispute where the amount being sought is greater than the bond, or circumstances arising from family and domestic violence.
+If you are in a family violence situation, helpful notes have been developed on how to complete the Form 12.

 Make sure you use the right form.
 You should complete either a Form 6 or Form 12.
 Ask the court staff if you are still unsure.